Problems due to cold weather and low (very low) temperatures

 - The problem might be the remote controller, maybe it’s broken, the batteries are dead and need replacement or it has run out of its “working hours”.

-If your gate doesn’t stop where it is supposed to it is mainly due to the limit switch nut or cam failing to hit the limit switch at the designated time.
-If you have a slide gate you’ll notice that a lever is holding the limit nut in place.
+If your gate doesn’t stop where it is supposed to it is mainly due to the limit switch / origin marker nut or cam failing to hit/read the limit switch at the designated time.
+If you have a slide gate you’ll notice that a lever like/ knob like thing is holding the limit nut in place.
 It’s riding inside the slots of the limit nut.
 To solve this problem you have to press it back out of the slot on the limit shaft.
-This will put it back in its correct place.
+This will put it back in its correct place. ~ for your older models, earlier most reacent gate motor models use a counter & resistance system, You should study installer manual to “re-run” limits, DO NOT DEFAULT THE UNIT!!!!!!

 This problem can occur in two scenarios.